Bowery/website/markdown/DOCUMENTATION.md

 > Opening new branch at https://NEW_FEATURE.APP_NAME.ACCOUNT_NAME.bowery.io
 ```

 This URL is only accessible by you.
-If you're working in a team environment, they will have access if they are currently logged into Bowery.
+If you're working with a team, they will have access if they are currently logged into Bowery.

 When you're ready to merge to master: